EMSTrack/Algorithms/README.md

 - Define what algorithms are used by passing function pointers to the Algorithms class.

 - Read from files -- CSV files in the first line should contain the name of the data.

 	- If the name deviates, throw an exception. e.g. base is a list of (lattitude, logitude)
-		- GOT UP TO HERE. -HY
+		- GOT UP TO HERE.
+Reading demand points and base points from CSV now implemented.

 	- In choosing the bases, use class Algorithm's instance variable base_init pointing to the base chooser function.